James Franklin Perry

-James Franklin Perry (1790–1853) was an American who was an early settler and prominent citizen of Texas.
+James Franklin Perry (1790–1853) was an American who was an early settler of Texas.
 James married to Emily Austin Perry, and together they operated Peach Point Plantation.
 He was involved in Texas land distribution.

 Life

 James Franklin Perry was born in Allegheny County, Pennsylvania on September 19, 1790.
 He married Emily Austin on September 23, 1824.
 He was her second husband, and the two had six children together: